By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Look for fellowships or places that have frequent meetings at the same location.
 Your car can find the bar without you steering it.
 Make it easy for your car to find the A.A. meeting on its own.
 Make a habit of going even when you don’t think you need to go.
 Someone there may need to see you.
 Support systems work in two directions.

 There is likely to be one meeting that feels more comfortable than others.
-This may become your home group.
-Don’t stop there however.
+This may become your homegroup.
+Don’t stop there, however.
 Try out other groups for that time when you can’t go to your regular group but need a meeting.
-As you make friends at your home group consider going to other meeting together.
+As you make friends at your home group consider going to other meetings together.

 2. Get phone numbers.